keboola/developers-docs/extend/generic-extractor/registration.md

 - `JohnDoe` --- a string parameter `login`
 - `TopSecret` --- a string parameter `#password` (it will be encrypted)
 - `123` --- a numeric parameter `accountId`
-- `active` --- a enumeration parameter `userType` with values `active`, `inactive`, `all`
+- `active` --- an enumeration parameter `userType` with values `active`, `inactive`, `all`

-The parameters names are completely arbitrary.
+The parameter names are completely arbitrary.
 However, they must not conflict with existing configuration properties of [Generic Extractor](/extend/generic-extractor/configuration/config/) (e.g., `jobs`, `mappings`).
 Now create a [configuration schema](/extend/registration/configuration-schema/) for the four parameters.